--mitigation of aggression: after a battle, tribute was a more lucrative form of exploitation for the victor, than the use of further violence against the defeated.
+-Mitigation of aggression.
+After a battle, tribute was a more lucrative form of exploitation for the victor, than the use of further violence against the defeated.

--delayed reciprocity: increased food sharing.
+-Delayed reciprocity which increased food sharing.

--specialization: increased production.
+-Specialization which increased production.

 This proto-money meant a first step towards civilization and a social coordination advantage that made H. Sapiens to prevail.